ldaniels528/trifecta/README.md

 Trifecta provides the ability to perform SQL-like queries against Kafka topics.
 The syntax is very similar to SQL except for a few minor differences.
 Here's the basic syntax:

-    select <fieldsList>
+    select <fieldsToDisplay>
-    from <topic>
+    from <topic> with <decoder>
-    where <condition>
+    where <searchCriteria>
-    limit <numberOfRows>
+    limit <maximumNumberOfResultsToReturn>

 Consider the following example:

-    kafka:shocktrade.quotes.avro/0:32050> select symbol, exchange, open, close, high, low from "topic:shocktrade.quotes.avro"
+    kafka:shocktrade.quotes.avro/0:32050> select symbol, exchange, open, close, high, low from "topic:shocktrade.quotes.avro" with "avro:file:avro/quotes.avsc"
-                                          with "avro:file:avro/quotes.avsc"
                                           where symbol == "AAPL"

 As with most potentially long-running statements, if the query takes long than a few seconds to complete, it will be